ShizCalev/rumbleverse-launcher/README.md

-# rumbleverse-launcher
-Rumbleverse Steam Overlay Launcher
+# Rumbleverse Steam Overlay Launcher
+Add it as a non-steam game and it will handle launching Epic & Rumbleverse for you!

+If your Epic isn't installed at the default location, add the full path to EpicGamesLauncher.exe as a launch parameter. ie; "C:/PROGRA~2/Epic Games/Launcher/Portal/Binaries/Win32/EpicGamesLauncher.exe"